LeonardoESousa/LeoX/Tutorial/Tutorial.md

 ## Checking Results

 As the conformational search proceeds, a file named **conformation.lx** will be generated.
-It will look something as follows:
+It will look as follows:

 ```
 #Group  Energy(eV)  DeltaE(eV)  Prob@300K(%)  Rot1        Rot2        Rot3        Std1        Std2        Std3        Number  Last